 What is a Technical Assistance Agreement or TAA?

-CVG Strategy’s ITAR Experts have prepared many a Technical Assistance Agreement for U.S. defense contractors over the years.
-The U.S. Department of State’s Directorate of Defense Trade Controls (DDTC) specifies that a Technical Assistance Agreement be submitted via DTrade2 using the DSP-5 License Vehicle.
+CVG Strategy’s ITAR Experts have prepared many Technical Assistance Agreementd for U.S. defense contractors over the years.
+The U.S. Department of State’s Directorate of Defense Trade Controls (DDTC) specifies that a Technical Assistance Agreement be submitted via DTrade using the DSP-5 License Vehicle.

-As described in §124.1, a Technical Assistance Agreement must be approved prior to the release of restricted technical data, by the U.S. State Department’s Directorate of Defense Trade Controls Licensing (DTCL) for a U.S. person to provide a defense service to a foreign person.
+As described in §124.1, a Technical Assistance Agreement must be approved prior to the release of restricted technical data, by the U.S. State Department’s Directorate of Defense Trade Controls for a U.S. person to provide a defense service or transfer controlled technical data to a foreign person.
 The export or temporary import of defense articles (technical data) are specified to be addressed in the scope of an Technical Assistance Agreement.

 - Supporting Direct Commercial Sales to Foreign Parties